creativecommons/index-dev-env/README.md

     ```
 4. Wait for build and initialization to complete
 5. Install WordPress initially through the GUI.
 (TODO: Script help here)

-Plugin/Theme dev work should be done within the `/src` directory.